 Overall the data to the end of 2019 support a conclusion that measures to control the spread of CPE have been generally effective.
-The number of invasive CPE and the number of CPE from diagnostic samples are at or close to a plateau level.
+The number of invasive CPE (provisional) has fallen and the number of CPE from diagnostic samples is at or close to a plateau level.